 Businesses use a combination of equity and debt to finance their operations.
 Unlike debt finance, equity finance does not incur an interest cost.
 The cost of equity financing arises from the fact that part of the ownership of the business is sold in return for investment, and a percentage of the profits now belongs to the investor shareholder.

-Investors in common stock of a business will look for a higher return than providers of debt finance, as their return comes from the profits of the business after interest payments have been deducted and lenders have been paid.
-Ultimately, in the event of a bankruptcy, the investors are the last to be paid out, and their return and therefore the cost of equity will be higher as a result.
+Investors in common stock look for a higher return than providers of debt finance due to the risk involved.
+Their return comes from the profits of the business after interest payments have been deducted and lenders have been paid.
+Ultimately, in the event of a bankruptcy, the investors are the last to be paid out.
+Consequently their return and therefore the cost of equity will be higher as a result.